Loy6410/ios16-tweaks/README.md

 - IconOrder - Havoc
 - IconRotation - ETHN's Repo
 - Jade - Chariz
-- Juice (idk if it works, if someone could test it?) - SparkDev
 - LocationService (CCSupport) - ichitaso repository
 - MilkyWay4 (idk if it works, if someone could test it?) - Akusio repo
 - NowPlayingIconXVI - Havoc